31 results found with an empty search

 QATAR Area: 11,521 km² (comparable to the Swedish province of Skåne or Jamaica in size) Population: Approximately 3 million (2024), with about 10% being Qatari citizens Languages: Arabic is the official language; English is widely used as a lingua franca GDP: $227.5 billion USD 2023 (World Bank) Qatar stands out globally for its robust economic development, driven by substantial oil and natural gas reserves.
 The country boasts of a strategic geopolitical location, advanced infrastructure, and a high standard of living for its citizens.
 The country is known for its significant investments in education, healthcare and technology, along with major national champions like Al Jazeera and Qatar Airways.
 Qatar’s robust economy, progressive labor reforms in the MENA region, and its ambition to be a hub for international diplomacy, as well as for sports and cultural events combine to make it an attractive destination for businesses, investors, expatriates and visitors alike.
 In 2014, Qatar opened its embassy in Stockholm, Sweden, marking a significant step in strengthening diplomatic ties between the two nations.
 The diplomatic relationship between Qatar and Sweden is built on mutual cooperation in areas such as trade, energy, and sustainable development.
 Overview Learn more Overview Qatar is a small and affluent country on the Arabian Peninsula, known for its vast reserves of oil and natural gas.
 These resources have transformed Qatar into one of the world's richest countries in terms of GDP per capita.
 The discovery of oil in 1939 and the subsequent expansion of natural gas production in the 1990s have been pivotal in shaping Qatar's modern economy.
 Doha: A Diverse and Thriving Capital Doha, the capital city, is a bustling metropolis and the center of Qatar’s political, economic, and cultural life.
 With a population of around 3 million people, of which only 10% are Qatari citizens, the country relies heavily on expatriate workers from various parts of the world, contributing to its diverse linguistic and cultural landscape.
 The Qatari government has invested heavily in education, healthcare, tech and infrastructure.
 Initiatives like Qatar Foundation and Education City emphasise the country’s commitment to becoming a knowledge-based economy.
 Qatar University and other institutions attract international talent while fostering an environment of academic excellence and innovation.
 Economic Strength and Global Ambitions Qatar’s economy is robust and increasingly diversified, with major investments in infrastructure, real estate, and tourism.
 National entities such as Al Jazeera, Qatar Airways, and the hosting of the FIFA World Cup 2022 highlight the country’s ambition on the global stage.
 Al Jazeera, in particular, has become a significant media player, offering a Qatari perspective on international news.
 Nevertheless, Liquefied Natural Gas (LNG) and oil remain the primary drivers of Qatar's economy, accounting for about 85% of the country’s total exports and around 50% of its GDP.
 Qatar is one of the world’s largest exporters of LNG, alongside Australia, the United States, and Russia, with its extensive natural gas reserves playing a critical role in the nation’s export revenues and fiscal stability.
 Natural Resources and Economic Resilience Both natural gas and oil reserves are managed by the state-owned company QatarEnergy, which oversees production in partnership with various international oil and gas companies.
 Together, these resources ensure Qatar’s economic resilience, funding its public investments and securing its position as one of the wealthiest countries globally.
 Qatar’s Role in Diplomacy and Vision for the Future Qatar’s strategic location and political stability make it a key player in regional and international diplomacy.
 It has mediated in various conflicts, including those in Lebanon, Sudan, Chad, Afghanistan and most recently, between Israel and Hamas.
 Qatar’s foreign policy is characterised by a balance of traditional regional alliances and increasing involvement in global issues.
 Qatar’s commitment to modernisation and development is evident.
 The government’s Vision 2030 aims to diversify the economy, reduce reliance on hydrocarbon revenues, and promote sustainable development.
 With ongoing investments in technology, innovation, and international partnerships, Qatar is poised for a future of continued growth and global influence.
 Photo: Government Offices Qatar's Business with Sweden Sweden's trade with Qatar reflects a focus on high-value industrial and technological goods.
 Swedish exports to Qatar are dominated by iron ore , telecommunications products, industrial equipment, and vehicles.
 Swedish iron ore is crucial for Qatar’s steel sector and thus its construction and infrastructure development.
 Similarly, gas turbines exported from Sweden play an essential role in Qatar’s energy sector, supporting power generation for both industrial and other needs.
 Other key Swedish exports to Qatar include machinery and equipment, pharmaceuticals, electrical power distribution equipment , and vehicles, particularly buses and cars .
 Additionally, Swedish wood products, steel, and chemicals are in growing demand.
 This blend of industrial materials, advanced machinery, and high-tech instruments has made Sweden a reliable trade partner, providing essential goods that support Qatar's continued infrastructure and technological advancements.
 Swedish imports from Qatar largely derive from the oil and gas sector, predominantly downstream products such as lubricants and other refined oil and gas products.
 Governmental and Regulatory Bodies Discover more about doing business in Qatar and explore opportunities for collaboration through a sample of sectors, organisations and resources Innovation, Research and Development Telecommunications and Connectivity Defence and Peace Diplomatic Missions Transport and Infrastucture Academia and Think Tanks Financial Insitutions and Investment Hubs Energy and Industry Healthcare and Life Science Business Chambers, Governmental and Regulatory Bodies: Invest Qatar: Facilitates foreign investments in Qatar, offering guidance and support to investors interested in the country’s economic opportunities.
 Ministry of Commerce and Industry (MOCI): Oversees trade, commerce, and industrial development, ensuring economic sustainability and competitiveness.
 Ministry of Defense (MOD): Protects Qatar’s sovereignty, manages defense strategies, and oversees military operations.
 Ministry of Education and Higher Education: Oversees Qatar’s educational policies, institutions, and higher education initiatives.
 Ministry of Endowments and Islamic Affairs: Oversees religious endowments, mosques, and Islamic affairs.
 Ministry of Finance: Manages Qatar’s fiscal policies, state budget, and financial affairs.
 Ministry of Foreign Affairs (MOFA): Handles Qatar’s international relations, diplomacy, and foreign policy.
 Ministry of Interior : Ensures public safety, law enforcement, and the protection of national security.
 Ministry of Justice: Focuses on legal services, legislation, and ensuring justice in Qatar.
 Ministry of Labour: Regulates labor policies, employment standards, and worker rights in Qatar.
 Ministry of Municipality and Environment (MME): Focuses on urban planning, environmental sustainability, and municipal services.
 Ministry of Public Health: Responsible for public health services, policies, and healthcare systems in Qatar.
 Ministry of Social Development and Family: Supports social welfare, family development, and community well-being.
 Ministry of Transport (MOT): Manages the development of Qatar’s transportation infrastructure and systems.
 Planning and Statistics Authority (PSA) : Responsible for national planning, statistical analysis, and socio-economic research to support Qatar’s development objectives.
 Qatar Chamber of Commerce and Industry: Represents and supports the private sector in Qatar, fostering business growth and trade development.
 Qatari Businessmen Association: A platform for Qatari businessmen to collaborate and enhance economic development initiatives.
 Qatari Businesswomen Association: Promotes the economic and professional development of Qatari women entrepreneurs and leaders.
 Qatar National Vision 2030: A strategic framework aimed at transforming Qatar into an advanced society capable of achieving sustainable development.
 Supreme Committee for Delivery & Legacy (SC): Manages infrastructure and legacy projects for the FIFA World Cup Qatar 2022 and beyond.
 Qatar Free Zones: Manateq (Economic Zones Company) Qatar Financial Centre Qatar Free Zone Authority Qatar Science and Technology Park

-- 404 Error Page | Platform Sweden
+- Investment | Platform Sweden

-- Why Sweden? | Platform Sweden
+- Energy | Platform Sweden